 They also knew they wanted to replace the traditional izakaya menu with dishes you won’t find elsewhere in Japantown’s blocks.
 The familiar karaage, katsu, donburi, and lunch specials are gone.
 So is the sushi; Vu points to Maneki and Tsukushinbo and Fuji Sushi in their immediate surrounds.
 “We wanted to offer something different.”

 Chef Sean Arakaki, a Hawaii native and Eden Hill alum, oversees a menu of drinking food that isn’t afraid to play.
 He cross-pollinates karaage with Nashville hot chicken and dusts curly fries in nori.
 That finer dining background comes through in specials—hearty beef soup with dumplings made of shokupan, or yuzu scallops atop a sort of risotto–miso soup hybrid.
-His Hawaiian roots come through the clearest in Itsumono’s saimin.
-Paul Murakami, the building’s third-generation owner, had requested a soup of some sort on the menu, and truly—why does a city with so many Hawaiian transplants not have more saimin?
+His Hawaii roots come through the clearest in Itsumono’s saimin.
+Paul Murakami, the building’s third-generation owner, had requested a soup of some sort on the menu, and truly—why does a city with so many Hawaii transplants not have more saimin?

 Itsumono even has a subtly teriyaki-styled burger, a nod to Arakaki’s first kitchen job, at Nori’s Saimin and Snacks in Hilo.
 He brushes the patty with teriyaki sauce, and sunomono, or Japanese pickled cucumbers, replace the usual coins of dill, alongside American cheese, mayo, and mustard.
 It’s a burger designed to accompany drinks, rather than one of those colosses that requires an immediate nap.